Nathif Jama Adam

 Nathif Jama Adam, EGH, (Nadiif Jaamac Aadan, نظيف جامع آدم) is a Kenyan banker, writer and politician.
-Adam has served as the Governor of Garissa County since August 2022.
-He was initially elected to the position in March 2013 to become the pioneer Governor of Garissa County and served until 2017.
+Adam has served as the governor of Garissa County since August 2022.
+He was initially not elected to the position in March 2013 to become the pioneer Governor of Garissa County and served until 2017.
 After failing to win the 2017 elections, he was elected once again in August 2022.
 Prior to joining politics, he was the Managing Director of First Community Bank.
 He was also previously a Senior Vice President and the Head of Sharjah Islamic Bank's Investments & International Banking Division.
 He co-authored the first book on sukuk investments.

 Career

 Banking

 Adam is an authority on the global Islamic financial industry.
 He has over two decades of work experience in the Islamic banking, diversified retail, wholesale and investment sectors.

 He began his banking career with the Kenya Commercial Bank based in Nairobi.
 In 1985, Adam joined the Al Rajhi Banking & Investment Corporation in Saudi Arabia.
 He subsequently worked as an Executive Manager for the Qatar Islamic Bank (QIB), where he oversaw QIB's sizable real estate, leasing, trade and securities foreign investment portfolios.

 In 2002, Adam joined the National Bank of Sharjah in the United Arab Emirates.
 The bank was at the time in the midst of restructuring its services to focus on Islamic banking.
 Now known as the Sharjah Islamic Bank, Adam served as a Senior Vice President and the Head of its Investments & International Banking Division.

 Adam later became the founding managing director of the First Community Bank (FCB) in Nairobi.
 He was also a member of its board of directors.

 Besides executive duties, Adam is an author, frequently writing on Islamic banking and financial issues.
 He co-wrote the first book on sukuk investments, Islamic Bonds: Your Issuing, Structuring and Investing in Sukuk, published in 2004.

 Additionally, Adam has served as a keynote speaker at various finance and Islamic banking conferences and seminars around the world.
 He also regularly undertakes training courses on different aspects of the industry.